ryanehunter/ryanehunter.github.io/index.md

 I am a mathematics Ph.D. student at the University of Kansas.
 My advisor is <a href="https://witt.ku.edu">Emily Witt</a>.
 I received my bachelors degrees in mathematics and in chemical engineering from the University of Arkansas in Fayetteville.
 In my free time I enjoy cooking, cycling, and playing disc golf.

+In the fall of 2026, I will be on the job market.

 ## Research Interests

 I work mainly in commutative algebra, with a focus on local cohomology and related invariants.
 Specifically, I am interested in describing positive characteristic singularities via the Frobenius morphism, with applications to the theory of D-modules.
 I highly value explicit computation and concrete examples.
 I also dabble in algebraic geometry and algebraic combinatorics.